WillCarter5/Pathfinder/README.md

 ## Makefile

 * `make demo`: demos pathfinder's ability to correctly find the shortest path between Alumni Hall and Hesburgh Library.
-After running the program, a map will appear in the `pathfinder` directory.
+After running the program, a map will appear in the `out` directory.
 * `make test`: runs the test script for pathfinder (pathfinder_test.py)

 ---